Main Content

 Dealing with Multi-Experiment Data and Merging Models

-This example shows how to deal with multiple experiments and merging models when working with System Identification Toolbox™ for estimating and refining models.
+This example shows how to deal with multiple experiments and merge models when working with System Identification Toolbox™ for estimating and refining models.

 Introduction

-In some cases, you may want to "split up" your (single) measurement dataset to remove portions where the data quality is not good.
-For example, a portion of data may be unusable due to external disturbance or a sensor failure.
-In those cases, each good portion of data may be separated out and then combined into a single multi-experiment IDDATA object.
+In some cases, you can "split up" your (single) measurement dataset to remove portions where the data quality is not good.
+For example, a portion of the data may be unusable due to external disturbance or sensor failure.
+In those cases, you can separate out each good portion of data and then combine them into a single multi-experiment iddata object.

 load iddemo8data